 In 2019, she did an internship in a research lab in Australia where she was responsible for optimising the production of a monoclonal antibody.
 Thanks to this training she discovered that she liked the interface between fundamental research and engineering: developing devices, testing various parameters in order to determine the optimal conditions, etc.

-Thus, for her M2 training, she joined a collaborative project between the CRCT and the MILE team at LAAS-CNRS involving biophysics, cancerology and cellular biology.
+Thus, for her M2 training, she joined a collaborative project between the CRCT and the LAAS-CNRS involving biophysics, cancerology and cellular biology.
 The main aim of this project is to develop a microfluidic device to mechanically compress a stromal tissue and use it in order to determine the transformative impact of mechanical stress on normal stromal tissue and its potential impact on tumour cell behaviour.